We accept PayPal, Visa & Mastercard

 About the Playwright:

-a Canadian playwright, theatre director, and arts administrator.
-Her
+is a Canadian playwright, theatre director, and arts administrator.

-work has been recognized with a Siminovitch Prize nomination,
+work has also been recognized with a Siminovitch Prize nomination, SAT

 |